Da Grande Sports Club

-Da Grande Amigos New Generation Sports Club, generally known as Da Grande Sports Club, is a Maldivian football club, that competes in the Dhivehi Premier League, the highest tier of Maldivian football.
+Da Grande Amigos New Generation Sports Club, generally known as Da Grande Sports Club, is a Maldivian professional football club that competes in the Dhivehi Premier League, the highest tier of Maldivian football.

 Club history

 The club won promotion to the First Division in 2018, after becoming the champions of 2018 Second Division Football Tournament.
 They also won the Third Division Football Tournament in 2015.